Local SEO Tips – Get Listed on Google Local

 • Use location-based keywords in your brand page title or description.

-This list of local search ranking factors will help your local business rank higher in Google local.
+This list of local SEO ranking factors will help your local business rank higher in Google local.
 Improving some of these ranking factors may take a good amount of time and effort but they are worth doing.
 You must remember that improving your Google local ranking is a process that must be constantly worked on; it’s not just a one-time thing.